Learning to Detect Slip through Tactile Estimation of the Contact Force Field and its Entropy: Experiment Results

-To overcome this issue, the experiment was replicated with the incorporation of the proposed slip detection algorithm and a subsequent slip-prevention force control of the gripper in the robotic system.
-The detection algorithm successfully identified the initial slip when the robot attempted to extract the book.
+Repeating the experiment with our slip detection algorithm and a slip-prevention force control integrated into the robotic system showed significant improvement.
+The algorithm promptly detected the initial slip during book extraction.
 Despite the gradual increase in grasping force, the smooth book cover and the drag exerted by the gripper caused the incipient slip to increase.
 The slip-prevention algorithm responded by gradually increasing the grasping force until a stable grasp was achieved, which was maintained for a brief duration to ensure secure gripping of the book.
 While maintaining the grasping force, the robot slid the book out of the bookshelf and adjusted the force as necessary to prevent further slips.
 After the book is extracted, the grasping force is gradually reduced to release the book.
-With the slip detection and prevention algorithms implemented, the grasp was continuously sustained, and the manipulation task was accomplished successfully using the same set of initial grasping parameters.
+With the slip detection and prevention algorithms implemented, the grasp was continuously sustained, and the manipulation task was accomplished using the same set of initial grasping parameters.

-The grasping stages during the book extraction task and their corresponding entropy and rate of change of entropy are denoted as (1)-(4), illustrated in Figure \ref{fig:bookslidingdemo}.
-The figure indicates that the entropy and the rate of change of entropy are almost negligible when the book is held with safe grasping parameters.
-However, as the manipulation process begins, the entropy and the rate of change of entropy slightly increase, indicating the need for a grip adjustment.
-As the manipulation process proceeds, the entropy and the rate of change of entropy continue to increase, indicating the occurrence of more slip.
-To prevent slip, the gripping pose is further modified until the entropy reaches a constant value and the rate of change of entropy approaches zero.
-It is noteworthy that the entropy value is higher at the end of the manipulation process than that at the start, which can be attributed to the dynamic forces acting on the book during the manipulation process, resulting in non-homogeneity in the marker field.
-Even though a firm grip is established at the end of the manipulation process, the non-homogeneity in the marker field remains.
+Fig. \ref{fig:bookslidingdemo} shows the grasping stages of the book retrieval, along with corresponding $E$ and $\frac{\delta E}{\delta t}$.
+The figure indicates that $E$ and $\frac{\delta E}{\delta t}$ were almost negligible when the book is held with safe grasping parameters.
+However, as the manipulation process begins, $E$ and $\frac{\delta E}{\delta t}$ slightly increased, indicating the need for a grip adjustment.
+As the manipulation process proceeds, those values rose, indicating the occurrence of more slips.
+To prevent slip, the gripping pose was further modified until the $E$ reached a constant value and $\frac{\delta E}{\delta t}$ approached zero.
+It is noteworthy that the $E$ value is higher at the end of the manipulation process than at the start, which can be attributed to the dynamic forces acting on the book during the manipulation process, resulting in non-homogeneity in the marker field.

-In conclusion, the changes in entropy and the rate of change of entropy during the book extraction task provide valuable insights into the manipulation process and the effectiveness of slip detection techniques.
-The experiment shows that slip detection can effectively prevent slip and enable successful manipulation tasks, as evidenced by the adjustments made to the grip during the book extraction task.